jdelic/saltshaker-laptop/README.rst

 Important Gnome Extensions
 --------------------------

-These aren't installed automatically by this salt config, but I find them useful and you can install them from ``Extension Manager``:
+These are installed automatically by this salt config, but I find them useful and you should know.
+You can install them from ``Extension Manager``:

 * `Frippery Move Clock <frippery_>`__ (moves the clock to the right where it belongs)